Demographics of the Middle East and North Africa

 The demographics of the Middle East and North Africa (MENA) region show a highly populated, culturally diverse region spanning three continents.
 As of 2023, the population was around 501 million.
 The class, cultural, ethnic, governmental, linguistic and religious make-up of the region is highly variable.

 Debates on which countries should be included in the Middle East are wide-ranging.
-The Greater Middle East and North Africa region can include the Caucasus, Cyprus, Afghanistan, and several sub-Saharan African states due to various social, religious and historic ties.
+The Greater Middle East and North Africa region can include the Caucasus (Georgia, Armenia and Azerbaijan), Cyprus, Afghanistan and Pakistan due to various social, religious and historic ties.
 The most commonly accepted countries in the MENA region are included on this page.